MetalBlockchain/metal-wallet-sdk/README.md

 -   This library is under development and there might be frequent breaking changes.
 -   Audit pending.

-# Avalanche Wallet SDK (Beta)
+# Metal Wallet SDK (Beta)

-Avalanche wallet SDK is a typescript library for creating and managing decentralized wallets.
+Metal wallet SDK is a typescript library for creating and managing decentralized wallets.

-It provides high level methods to transact on Avalanche's primary networks: X, P and C.
+It provides high level methods to transact on Metal's primary networks: X, P and C.

 Wallet types supported: